chatox/networks-science-course/theory/README.md

 Recommended activities after class:

-* TT02-TT03: complex networks
 * Watch the one-hour talk "[The Sociological Science Behind Social Networks and Social Influence](https://www.youtube.com/watch?v=wadBvDPeE4E)" by Nicholas Christakis (has subtitles in English).
-* TT04-TT05: graph theory basics
 * Read the [chapter 2](http://networksciencebook.com/chapter/2) of the book by Barabási

 ## Session 2: Random Networks (ER Model)